-|Up to 300,000||
+|Up to 300,000||0.0|

 |On amount >500,000||25.0|

-There is no social security tax.
+There is no social security tax in Bangladesh.

 *The above rates serve as a broad guideline.
-Actual rates charged will differ.
+Actual rates charged by GoGlobal will differ.

-Up to 40 days for factory or road transport workers
+- Up to 40 days for factory or road transport workers

-Up to 60 days for shop, industrial, commercial or tea plantation workers
+- Up to 60 days for shop, industrial, commercial or tea plantation workers

 Maternity & Parental Leave

-- There is no statutory paternity leave.
+- There is no statutory paternity leave in Bangladesh.

 Benefits to the Employee in Bangladesh